-In 24/7, shift-based industries, these changes often result in big savings.
-After implementing workforce scheduling technology, one of our customers (a major auto manufacturer) was able to save $800 per employee per year on grievances associated with wrongful OT assignment.
+In 24/7 shift-based industries, these changes often result in big savings.
+After implementing workforce scheduling technology, one of our major auto manufacturer customers was able to save $800 per employee per year on grievances associated with wrongful OT assignment.
 Employee complaints also went down by a whopping 93 percent.

-Myth 3: Reports and Data Are All You Need to Reduce OT Costs
+Myth 3: Reports and Data Are All You Need for Effective OT Management

-When it comes to getting a handle on overtime, beware of companies that trumpet overblown promises — then overwhelm you with a massive data dump.
+When it comes to managing overtime effectively, beware of companies that trumpet overblown promises and then overwhelm managers with a massive data dump.
 Instead, look for technology solutions that present data and reporting in a relevant and actionable way.
 Data should be tailored to the specific needs of your organization and provided when you need it.
-With the right optimization engine, you can identify all possible scheduling options regarding overtime and then decide the best path to take.
+With the right workforce optimization engine, you can identify all possible scheduling options regarding overtime and then decide the best path to take.

 Consider the circumstances of one major oil and gas company, which depends on data insights that go beyond sorting OT shifts worked by departments and teams.
-The organization goes deeper, using sorting criteria such as OT multiplier, premium shift changes, and OT refusals — all of which has helped it reduce OT costs and develop a much more efficient strategy around overtime.
+The organization can now go deeper, sorting criteria such as OT multiplier, premium shift changes, and OT refusals — all of which helps reduce OT costs and develop a much more efficient overtime management strategy.

 Myth 4: Overtime Can Always Be Cut Back

-Another challenge in complex industries like manufacturing, energy, and petrochemicals is that some shifts require certifications which create a smaller worker pool, which means that overtime is a necessary aspect of your business model.
-In some of these organizations OT is mandatory, which also means that it is predictable.
-It doesn’t have to wreak havoc on workforce managers or throw off budgets.
+Another challenge in complex industries like manufacturing, energy, and petrochemicals is certification requirements for certain shifts.
+This creates a smaller worker pool, where overtime becomes necessary for your business model.
+In some of these organizations, OT is mandatory and predictable, so it no longer has to wreak havoc on workforce managers or throw off budgets.

-That said, the catchphrase “work smarter, not harder” also applies with overtime management.
+That said, the catchphrase “work smarter, not harder” also applies to overtime management.
 With effective, proven workforce scheduling technologies, managers can easily automate the schedule to identify skilled shifts and certified workers while equalizing general shifts, creating a bigger pool of workers to choose from, which lowers OT in the long run.

 Myth 5: OT Management Is Only About Cost Control